 Under this policy, a student with a disability is one who (a) has a physical or mental impairment that substantially limits one or more major life activities, (b) has a record of such impairment, or (c) is regarded as having such impairment.
 Students may be disabled under Section 504 even though they do not require services under the Individuals with Disabilities Education Act (IDEA).

 To ensure that VSC serves students who are identified as disabled under Section 504 of The Rehabilitation Act of 1973, we have developed the following guidelines:

-- The 504 plan (provided by the sponsor school) should indicate that virtual schooling is an appropriate placement for the student and approval for online learning should be written into that document.
-The student’s sponsor school should have a system in place to ensure that follow-up meetings occur in a timely manner to facilitate the success of the 504 student while he/she is enrolled in VSC.
+- The 504 plan (provided by the sponsor school) should indicate that virtual schooling is an appropriate placement for the student, and approval for online learning should be written into that document.
+The student’s sponsor school should have a system in place to ensure that follow-up meetings occur promptly to facilitate the success of the 504 student while he/she is enrolled in VSC.

-- The accommodations document must be uploaded into the VirtualSC Dashboard prior to the first day of class.
+- The accommodations document must be uploaded into the VirtualSC Dashboard before the first day of class.
 The student’s teacher will have access to the accommodations document once the student is placed and a classroom is assigned.

 During enrollment, VSC will be responsible for the following:

 - Providing those accommodations that are possible in virtual learning as specified on the student’s 504 plan.

 - Maintaining the security and confidentiality of each student’s educational records in a manner consistent with the IDEA and FERPA.